sapcc/hermes/docs/users/api-example.md

 +---------------+---------------+--------------------------------------------------------------------------+
 ```

-### Using Hermetis
+### Using Hermez

-In this case, the endpoint URL for Hermetis is `https://hermes.example.com`, so you can build a request URL by appending
+In this case, the endpoint URL for Hermez is `https://hermes.example.com`, so you can build a request URL by appending
 one of the paths from the [API reference][v1-api].
 For example, to show quota and usage data for a project, use the
 following command: